 Our editors independently research and recommend the best products and services.
 You can learn more about our independent review process and partners in our advertiser disclosure.
 We may receive commissions on purchases made from our chosen links.

 John Hancock is the only insurer we reviewed that offered discounts, perks, and benefits based on your lifestyle.
-They enable a hands-on approach to savings and investments with the Vitality program and universal life plan’s LifeTrack interactive tool.
+They enable a hands-on approach to savings and investments with the Vitality program.
 John Hancock life insurance is a great bet if you are looking for a life insurance company that goes the extra mile to help you lead a healthy lifestyle.

 - Pros and Cons

 Great rates for smokers with some policy incentives to quit smoking

 Life insurance plans available for people with diabetes

 Discounts or perks with partners like Amazon and others

 Range of universal life with conservative to aggressive style investing

 LifeTrack interactive tool to help you track premium adjustments and goals

 Suicide is never covered—industry standard is after two years